wubuku/aptos-dual-faucet/README.md

   --assume-yes
 ```

-Assuming that the created dual faucet object address is `0xf941eee75b40dbb850411009cab34cec0704fd7110f3f1974b7bf8d8fcbb7c84`,

-Run the following command to request coins from the dual faucet:
+Assuming that the created dual faucet object address is `0xf941eee75b40dbb850411009cab34cec0704fd7110f3f1974b7bf8d8fcbb7c84` (can be found in the transaction details by Aptos Explorer), run the following command to request coins from the dual faucet:

 ```shell
 aptos move run --function-id 'default::fungible_asset_coin_dual_faucet_service::drop' \